Factbox-Coronavirus cases at the Tokyo Olympics

 AUG 2: Seventeen people tested positive for the virus, the organisers said.

 AUG 1: Eighteen people, including one athlete staying at the Olympic village, tested positive for COVID-19, bringing total Games-linked number since July 1 to 259.

 Tokyo 2020 CEO Toshiro Muto said that, with more than 30,000 tests conducted every day, organisers had managed to locate positive cases, isolate them swiftly and take appropriate measures to prevent the spread of infection.

 JULY 31: Trinidad & Tobago long jumper Andwuelle Wright and 400 metres hurdler Sparkle Ann McKnight have been withdrawn from the Games after they tested positive for COVID-19, the country's Olympic committee said.

-Fourteen contractors and seven members of the Games personnel tested positive for the coronavirus, Tokyo organisers said.
+Overall at the Games, 14 contractors and seven members of the Games personnel tested positive for the coronavirus.